pybind/pybind11/docs/advanced.rst

 .. code-block:: cpp

-    void f(py::array_t<double, py::array::c_style> array);
+    void f(py::array_t<double, py::array::c_style | py::array::forcecast> array);

-As before, the implementation will attempt to convert non-conforming arguments into an array satisfying the specified requirements.
+The ``py::array::forcecast`` argument is the default value of the second template paramenter, and it ensures that non-conforming arguments are converted into an array satisfying the specified requirements instead of trying the next function overload.

 Vectorizing functions
 =====================